 Grant of License.
 Upon payment of the subscription fee, Licensee is granted a limited right and license to use the Tool at the facilities identified above, or any other facility as may be agreed in writing by Johns Hopkins pursuant to an amendment to this Agreement during the one (1) year term from the date of acceptance/acknowledgement of this Agreement (the “Term”).
 The Term shall automatically expire at the end of the Term unless the Licensee renews the license hereunder and pays the subscription fee for all locations hereunder prior to the expiration date.

+AT NO TIME SHALL LICENSEE PROVIDE ACCESS TO OR COPIES OF THE TOOLS, OR ANY PART(S) THEREOF, TO ANY ENTITY OR PERSON OTHER THAN LICENSEE (AND ITS EMPLOYEES).

+LICENSEE SHALL AT ALL TIMES HEREUNDER PROVIDE ACCESS AND USE OF THE TOOLS ONLY WITHIN LICENSEE’S OWN INFORMATION TECHNOLOGY SYSTEM AND SHALL NOT COPY OR UPLOAD THE TOOLS, OR ANY PARTS THEREOF, TO ANY THIRD PARTY INTERNET-BASED PLATFORM, SOFTWARE OR SERVICE NOR SUBMIT OR PERMIT TO BE SUBMITTED ANY OF THE TOOLS, OR PORTIONS THEREOF, INTO ANY ARTIFICIAL INTELLIGENCE SOFTWARE OR SYSTEMS, PREDICTIVE ANALYTICS OR ALGORITHMS, OR PATIENT CARE DECISION SUPPORT TOOLS, AND SHALL NOT BE USED TO DEVELOP, TRAIN, TEST OR VALIDATE ANY OF THE FOREGOING_(WHETHER OWNED BY LCIENSEE OR A THIRD PARTY).
+AT NO TIME SHALL LICENSEE UPLOAD COPIES OF THE TOOLS, OR ANY PART(S) THEREOF, TO ANY THIRD PARTY.

 Copyright.
 Licensee shall ensure that any and all trademark and copyright notices, logos and other proprietary notices and legends are contained in all copies of the Tool, whether in paper form or electronically as aforesaid.
 The right granted herein shall not include the right to develop derivative works, works of authorship or invention using all or any part of the Tool.